bioconda/bioconda-docs/source/tutorials/2024-adding-bioinformatic-software-to-bioconda.rst

 3. `test_osx`: that the recipe builds on a macOS system (i.e., doesn't error and the test command completes).

 A given stage has a completed (green tick), running (blue spinny icon), or failed (red cross) status.
-If we click on any of the stages, we should see log files that similar or identical what we would do if we were [building locally](#debugging-recipe-building) (see that section for debugging advice, if we skipped local building).
+If we click on any of the stages, we should see log files that similar or identical what we would do if we were building locally (see the tutorial :doc:`/tutorials/2024-debugging-bioinformatic-software-to-bioconda` for debugging advice, if we skipped local building).

 ![Screenshot of bottom of a GitHub PR with the checks list displayed with blue 'Details' links next to each test.]({% link assets/images/2024-08-14-bioconda-guide/bioconda-guide-githubchecks.png %})